andreasmuelder/statecharts.online/chapters/07-implementation-strategies.md

 title: Implementation Strategies for State Machines
 layout: chapter
 description: Compare code-only, library, and interpreter approaches for implementing state machines, with pros, cons, and examples.
+faqs:
+  - question: What are the main implementation strategies for statemachines?
+    answer: >
+      Code-only (switch/case or transition tables), library-based frameworks, and interpreter-based approaches like SCXML.
+  - question: Which approach is fastest and smallest?
+    answer: >
+      code-only implementations are typically fastest with the smallest memory footprint.
+  - question: When should I choose a library?
+    answer: >
+      For faster development, standardized semantics, and maintainability in larger projects.
+  - question: When do I need an interpreter?
+    answer: >
+      When state machines must be dynamic at runtime and defined in data formats like SCXML.
 ---

 # Chapter 7: Implementation Strategies for State Machines